rajbot/kivy_pyinstaller_linux_example/README.md

+Setting up a development environment for development and packaging of Linux desktop applications using Kivy is not straightforward.

-This example demonstrates packaging a kivy application on Ubuntu 12.04 using PyInstaller.
+This example demonstrates creating a debian package of a kivy application on Ubuntu 12.04.

-The commands to install python, kivy, and pyinstaller are in `bootstrap.sh`.
-A Vagrantfile is provided to make it easy to package a demo kivy app into a single-file linux executable.
+The Vagrantfile provisions an Ubuntu instance using the included `bookstrap.sh`.

+`bootstrap.sh` does the following:
+- Sets up the Ubuntu Desktop
+- Installs `python`, `kivy`, and `pyinstaller`
+- Packages a kivy demo application as a single-file binary
+- Creates a `.deb` contains the kivy app and an Unity Launcher (.desktop file)
+- Installs the .deb package using `dpkg`
+- Creates a shortcut on the Desktop that the user can double-click to launch the app

 Instructions: